-SIP Analytics—The fastest, most precise fraud control available
+SIP Analytics—The fastest, most precise fraud prevention

 It always happens at the worst time.
 On a holiday weekend.
 When you are enjoying time with your family, or on a date, or in the middle of the night when you are dead asleep.
 You get an alert; a fraud attack is in progress.

 One of your company’s most important customers has been hacked.
 Their PBX is generating a constant flow of calls to high cost domestic and international destinations.
 Your network is hemorrhaging thousands of dollars every hour, possibly more.
 Blocking legitimate calls from your customer is not an option.
 The fraud source must be identified quickly with no mistakes.
 It is a stressful time for fraud analysts and Network Operations Center (NOC) technicians.

 According to the Communications Fraud Control Association, telecom fraud attacks cost billions each year.
 Fraud events costing over $100,000 are not unusual.
 In addition to the financial losses, fraud events take a heavy toll on customer relationships and employee morale.